1. What is PROFINET?

 6. How does Rheonics support PROFINET integration and development?

-The PROFIBUS and PROFINET International (PI) association is one of the largest automation organization in the world and is responsible for PROFIBUS and PROFINET, the two important automation technologies.
+The PROFIBUS and PROFINET International (PI) association is one of the largest automation organizations in the world and is responsible for PROFIBUS and PROFINET, the two important automation technologies.

 PI's main goals include the continuous development of PROFIBUS and PROFINET technology, know-how transfer, and investment protection.